I’m doing well and feeling fine!

 - Allow for regular breaks and flexible schedules.

-- Provide resources and a good support system including an employee assistance program.
+- Provide resources and a good support system including an employee assistance program (EAP).

-Also, employers are encouraged to allow for personal self-care as well:
+Also, employers are encouraged to allow and promote personal self-care as well as:

 - Be gentle with one another.
-Employees may be experiencing difficulty focusing at this time.
+Employees may be experiencing difficulty focusing at this time or suffering from COVID brain fog.

 - Support healthy eating habits and proper sleep.